 Frahm’s appeared on radio and TV segments across the country and is a member of the National Cancer Survivors Day speaker’s bureau.
 She still thrives on planning events and her company often participates in fundraisers and special events designed to educate, entertain, and raise money to promote cancer awareness.
 A few years ago, much to the surprise of colleagues and ire of some family members, Frahm took a sabbatical in Mesa, Arizona, where she trained, was awarded her wings, and for a short while, flew across the country, as a Flight Attendant.
 It took two decades but she checked off her childhood fantasy of becoming a Flight Attendant saying, “After cancer I quit fantasizing about what I wanted to do; now I just do it.”

-She is still a frequent flyer and commutes between Decatur, Alabama, where her husband, Randy works, and their home in Raleigh, North Carolina.
+She is still a frequent flyer and commutes between Decatur, Alabama, where her husband, Randy works, and their home in Rockwood, Tennesee.
 The children she wrote her books for are now young adults.
-Her daughter, Tabitha graduated suma cum laude from North Carolina University in December 2011, and her son, Jordan is a Junior at Western Carolina University.
+Her daughter, Tabitha graduated suma cum laude from North Carolina University in December 2011, and her son, Jordan is a 2015 graduate of Western Carolina University.